Rue Mouffetard

 Total Cost: €45-€71 per person | Duration: Flexible 2-4 hours

-Create your own culinary adventure through Rue Mouffetard with this detailed cost breakdown:
+Create your own culinary adventure through Rue Mouffetard with this detailed cost breakdown and strategic approach that maximizes authentic experiences while respecting local customs and vendor relationships.

 - Transportation: €4 (Metro day pass)